View the related Tax Guidance about Tax code

 PAYE obligations

-PAYE obligationsSTOP PRESS: At Spring Budget 2024, the Chancellor announced that the remittance basis would be abolished from 6 April 2025, although this only applies to foreign income and gains arising on or after that date.
+PAYE obligationsSTOP PRESS: The remittance basis is to be abolished from 6 April 2025, although this only applies to foreign income and gains arising on or after that date.
 The remittance basis rules still apply to unremitted income and gains arising before that date but remitted later.
+The legislation is included in Finance Bill 2025.
 For more details, see the Abolition of the remittance basis from 2025/26 guidance note.Coming to work in the UKAn employee is subject to income tax if he is resident or carrying out employment duties in the UK.
 Just one day of work in the UK can result in a UK tax liability for the individual.
 It can also result in pay as you earn (PAYE) obligations for the employer.
 See the Setting up a payroll and Employees starting and leaving ― payroll consequences guidance notes.PAYE obligationsUnder normal procedures an employer is required to consider the status of any individual performing work on their behalf.
 See the Employment status ― why it matters guidance note.
 Payments to employees are required to be made under the PAYE regulations.
 However, registration is not required for an employer PAYE scheme if all employees are paid below the national insurance threshold (lower earnings limit) and do not have another job.
-Under real time information (RTI) reporting, an employer is required to operate PAYE, where at least one employee is earning at least the lower earnings limit, in which case all payments of earnings to all employees must be reported to
+Under real time information (RTI) reporting, an employer is required to operate PAYE, where at least one employee is earning at least the lower earnings limit, in which case all payments of earnings to all employees must be reported

 PAYE Settlement Agreements (PSA) ― overview